xtgg4310/AquaScan/README.md

 ![image](https://github.com/xtgg4310/AquaScan_Artifact/blob/main/figure/setup-2-2.jpg)

 ## Detail of each function
+This section is to introduce the function.
+If you want to run the data, please make sure that all parameters are configured.
+The function also leaves the areas to be manualy configure the parameters.
+You can check the python files.

 ### Sonar Control
 Please see the README.md in Sonar_control folder.

-### image reconstruction
+### Image reconstruction
 Please see the README.md in image_reconstruction folder.

-### object detection
+### Object detection
 We have three codes:
 * pre_sonar_bias.py: remove the bias caused by mechanical rotation of sonar (seldom happens)
 * pre_sonar.py: denoise sonar images and detect objects on the sonar image.
-* pre_sonar_opt_yoho: optimize the dynamic object detection with binary search
+* pre_sonar_opt: optimize the dynamic object detection with binary search.
+This function is suitable for shallow pools and noisy environments.

-Denoising and object detection contains both static noise remove(remove noise caused by poolsides and wall reflection which may localized outside the wall).
+Denoising and object detection contains both static noise remove(remove noise caused by poolsides and wall reflection which may be localized outside the wall).

+Before using the function for your collected data, you should configure the data_remove and remove_line in the pre_sonar(_opt_yoho).
+Data_remove means removing the areas of the background signals.
+Remove_line means removing the swimming lanes.

 #### Usage Guide
-#### Parameters of pre_sonar_opt_yoho.py
+#### Parameters of pre_sonar_opt.py
 | Argument Name | Argument Type | Required | Help Information |
 | --- | --- | --- | --- |
 | `--pre` | int | Yes | preprocess type |